MoshithRK/test/nginx.md

     sudo htpasswd -c /etc/nginx/.htpasswd yourusername
     ```

     Replace `yourusername` with the desired username.
 You'll be prompted to enter a password.

-3. (Optional) Add more users without the `-c` option:
+3. **Optional**: Add more users without the `-c` option:

     ```bash
     sudo htpasswd /etc/nginx/.htpasswd anotheruser